Intellique/storiq-raid-control/README.md

 This is the RAID monitoring StorIQ tool.

-Simply build the content of the repository as a Debian package :
+Simply build the content of the repository as a Debian package after putting away the README and LICENSE files :

 dpkg --build .  ../storiq-raid-control_<version>_all.deb